eecs298/eecs298.github.io/docs/lab2.md

 ```

 ### Defining a class
 Python is an object-oriented language.
 Create and instantiate a class as follows.
 The `__init__` function is called automatically whenever an object of that class is instantiated.
 You can get and set internal variables by referencing them explicitly, as shown below.
+Note that functions of a class always include `self` in their signature, but this is never included when calling the function (it's passed in automatically).
 ```
 class Test:
   def __init__(self, arg1, arg2):
     self.arg1 = arg1
-    self.arg2 = arg3
+    self.arg2 = arg2
     self.arg3 = self.arg1 + self.arg2

+  def test_func(self):
+    return self.arg1 + self.arg2 == self.arg3

 test_obj = Test(arg1, arg2)
 num = test_obj.arg3
 test_obj.arg1 = 0
+test_obj.test_func() #this returns a Boolean
 ```

 ### Main branch